thejpster/aarch32-hell/README.md

 # Oh no, more AArch32

 Here is a simple example using naked functions.
-It doesn't work.
+It ~~doesn't~~ didn't work, but as of https://github.com/llvm/llvm-project/pull/181156 it does, fixing https://github.com/llvm/llvm-project/issues/180358.
+Tests were added in https://github.com/rust-lang/rust/pull/153153.

 ## ARMv4